Welcome to Paprika Recipe Manager!

 You can also use it to keep Paprika's data synced with other devices.

 Paprika Cloud Sync is free.

-Paprika Cloud Sync can be accessed by pressing the Sync button in the upper
+Paprika Cloud Sync can be accessed by pressing the Sync button in the

-left corner of the screen.
+side panel.
 It can also be accessed via the

 You'll create one Paprika Cloud Sync account for all devices sharing the same recipe collection.
 You can do this through the settings pane of any version of Paprika that you have purchased, and then log in to that same account on all other versions of Paprika.